-Agriculture 4 examines the interdependent relationship of soil and living things.
+Introduction to Soils examines the interdependent relationship of soil and living things.
 Soil fertility is important in considering the vital role that soil plays with regard to the availability of nutrients to plants.
 Learners will study soil nutrients as it relates to soil condition and plant growth.
 Hands-on labs will actively have students sampling, analyzing and interpreting soil conditions.
 Students will apply this knowledge to various plants and crops and the success of their productivity.
 This course will utilize the greenhouse as a learning facility to conduct various soil and plant related labs.
-Ag 4 is directly involved with the culture and production of crops and plants in relation to agriculture.
+Introduction to Soils is directly involved with the culture and production of crops and plants in relation to agriculture.